 If you have locked yourself out of your room then you have the option to contact the head key council.
 They can help in letting you into your room.
-You can find the members of the head key counsil on the VIP-list.
-Here is a list of individuals that can give you access to your room.
+You can find the members of the head key committee in the VIP-list.
+Here is a list of things to do to give you access to your room.

 Avoid writing on the dormitory’s Facebook group.
 You have to go out and knock on doors.
 If no one opens, then accept that fact.